 • Potential for improved gene function through in situ editing

-• Edits in multiple clinically relevant rapidly dividing, non-dividing, mammalian, non-mammalian cell types and organs
+• Edits in multiple clinically relevant dividing and non-dividing cell-types and organs

 • No DNA double-strand breaks